Depression After Covid: Covid Depression

 Common Depression Treatments

 Depression is more than a period of sadness, and individuals can’t simply “snap out” of it.
-It’s a severe condition that requires long-term treatment.
+It’s a severe condition that requires long-term treatment (long covid depression).
 For some, treatment may last a few weeks or months.
 For others, lifelong treatment is necessary.
 No two people are the same, and there isn’t a one-size-fits-all treatment for depression.
 In most cases, treatment includes psychotherapy, medication, or a combination of both.
 If an individual doesn’t experience relief from these two types of treatment symptoms, their doctor may recommend brain stimulation therapy.

 Medications that are used to treat depression are called antidepressants.
 They help the brain produce, regulate and use certain chemicals and hormones to control stress or moods.
 An individual being treated for depression may have to try several different antidepressants before finding one that works for them.
 However, if a family member is successfully treated for depression with an antidepressant, that medication will often be considered first.